Boccia at the 2024 Summer Paralympics – Men's individual BC3

-The men's individual BC3 boccia event at the 2024 Summer Paralympics will be contested between 29 August and 2 September 2024 at the South Paris Arena.
+The men's individual BC3 boccia event at the 2024 Summer Paralympics was contested between 29 August and 2 September 2024 at the South Paris Arena.

 The event structure begins with pool stages.
 The top two players from each of four pools then enter into the single-elimination stage, with the losing semifinalists playing off for bronze.

 Classification

 The BC3 classification is described as follows:

 Results

 Pool stages

 The pool stage will be played between 29 and 31 August 2024.
 The top two players in each pool will qualify to the elimination rounds.